kareemassad/sudoku-solver-py/README.md

 The program then uses the Selenium Python library to open an instance of chrome with the url : Sudoku.com/expert/.
 It then copies the board, solves it, then inputs it back into the site using the given numpad.

+## Credits
+Credits to TechWithTim for parts of his Sudoku Solver

 ## License
 This project is under the MIT Licence for Open Source.